elastos/Elastos.Hive.DevDocs/manual/source/api.rst

    * - truncate
      - bool
      - yes
      - Truncate the file to size zero before writing.
-   * - truncate
-     - bool
-     - yes
-     - Truncate the file to size zero before writing.
    * - count
      - int
      - no
      - Maximum number of bytes to read.

 .. list-table:: Request Body
    :widths: 80